 I nearly had a heart attack, but Lonnie was OK.
 Unfortunately, the car did not fare as well.
 All four stroller wheels and the steering shaft had been damaged beyond repair.
 We decided to leave the wreckage behind.
 What was left of our beloved derby racer lay scattered amongst the rocks and debris that destroyed it.

-We never did build another soapbox car.
+We never built another soapbox car.
 But we sure had a lot of fun building the first one.